 DIRECT SERVICE TO STUDENTS

-CLARA Classroom Live — Each week, members of CLARA’s teaching artist company visit more than 100 classrooms as part of this 10-week residency that provides standards-aligned arts education for students grades TK-6.
+In-school arts residencies — Members of CLARA’s teaching artist company collectively visit more than 100 classrooms each week as part of a program that provides standards-aligned arts education for students grades TK-6.

 Performing Arts Camps — CLARA’s popular summer camps introduce students to 10-15 different kinds of performing arts over a one- or two-week session (depending on age).
 These camps serve about 120 students per year.